-- The Defocus feature allows wide band defocusing of the luminance or chrominance in an image, or both.
+- The Target Framestore lets you create trails with variable decay (with either video or a matte fill), sparkles with variable size and intensity, motion blur and montage (drop-ins) with selectable priority for live video over or under existing drop-ins.
+This feature also stores Z, or depth, information, letting you build solids easily and move live images in front of or behind the frozen images automatically. - Four independent input freeze buffers (two for video, two for textures) per DVE channel pair. - UltraWarp advanced image warping feature. - The Defocus feature allows wide band defocusing of the luminance or chrominance in an image, or both.
 It is dual channel: you can use it on one or two video signals, or on one video and one key signal or the background.
-Defocus controls include independent horizontal and vertical defocus settings. - Dveous/HD supports twelve High Definition 10 bit serial inputs. - The Dveous/HD chassis supports six High Definition 10 bit serial outputs.
-They are selectable as combined video, combined key, channel video or channel key outputs. - The Dveous/HD Control Panel has a high resolution graphics display and a 3.5" high density (1.44MB) MS-DOS format floppy disk drive.
+Defocus controls include independent horizontal and vertical defocus settings. - The Dveous/MX Control Panel has a high resolution graphics display and a 3.5"high density (1.44MB)MS-DOS format floppy disk drive.
 You can use the floppy drive to store and recall effects and engineering setup files. - Remote interfacing capabilities.
-Dveous/HD can control external switcher aux buses with frame accurate front/back switching.
-Three RS422 serial interfaces let external devices, such as a switcher or edit controller, control Dveous/HD.
-An additional port is used for connecting to the Dveous/HD Control Panel.
-There are also 12 GPI (General Purpose Interface) inputs and 12 GPI outputs. - Internal 16 X 11 crosspoint matrix for source routing. - Non-volatile Hard Drive for storing effects.
+Dveous/MX can control external switcher aux buses with frame accurate front/back switching.
+Three RS422 serial interfaces let external devices, such as a switcher or edit controller, control Dveous/MX.
+An additional RS422 port is used for connecting to the Dveous/MX Control Panel.
+There are also 12 GPI (General Purpose Interface) inputs and 12 GPI outputs. - The included CPL Protocol interfaces Dveous/MX to switchers using GVG Control Protocol Language and is available on any of the 3 remote ports. - Internal 16 X 11 crosspoint matrix for source routing. - Non-volatile Hard Drive for storing effects.